 HOW CAN THIS HAPPEN?

-Because some California employers misclassify some workers as independent contractors instead of as employees.
-In fact, there are and have been a number of recent cases that address just this issue.
+California employers misclassify some workers as independent contractors instead of as employees; there are and have been a number of recent cases that address just this issue.

 WHAT ARE SOME EXAMPLES OF EMPLOYEE MISCLASSIFICATION?

 There are many.
-A good recent example happened right here in California.
+An excellent recent example happened right here in California.
 Sav-on Drug Stores both managers and assistant sales managers claimed they had been misclassified as exempt from overtime.

-These managers performed all the duties an employee would — spent their time working just lie a regular employee would — yet were allegedly still denied overtime pay.
+These managers performed all the duties an employee would — spent their time working as a regular employee — yet were allegedly still denied overtime pay.

 Sometimes misclassification occurs when an employer labels an employee an “Independent Contractor.”
-There are certain positions that are more likely to be misclassified.
-Take a look at some of positions that have possibly been wrongfully classified as an “Independent Contractor:”
+Certain positions are more likely to be misclassified.
+Take a look at some of the positions that have possibly been wrongfully classified as an “Independent Contractor:”

 - INFORMATION TECHNOLOGY WORKERS